Last updated on September 13th, 2022 at 11:02 am

-Oregon is known for its fiery colors set against a backdrop of dark evergreen, and what better time than now to get out and explore those places you haven’t been to yet.
-It truly is one of the most beautiful times of the year in Oregon.
+Oregon is known for its fiery colors set against a backdrop of dark evergreens, and what better time than now to get out and explore those places you haven’t been to yet.
+It’s truly one of the most beautiful times of the year in Oregon.
 Here’s 10 beautiful places you might consider for your next road trip!

 1. Japanese Gardens

 The Portland Japanese Garden is a traditional Japanese garden occupying 5.5 acres, located within Washington Park in the West Hills of Portland, Oregon.
 It’s operated by the Japanese Garden Society of Oregon, a private non-profit corporation, which leased the site from the city in the early 1960s and whose members elect the trustees of the Society.

 While this is a lovely place to visit year-round, it’s really something special in the fall.

 2. Schmidt Family Vineyards

 If you’re headed to the Applegate Valley Wine Trail, this is one of the signature wineries to visit.
 Schmidt Family Vineyards in Grant’s Pass is a destination winery during fall, where guests spend a big part of the day.
 It has picnic grounds, plus a full kitchen to make small bite menu items.

 Nothing beats autumn on the Oregon Coast!
 As summer ends the water is still warmer during the fall and there’s never a better time to chill out at not just Cannon Beach, but many areas on the coast.

 4. Mirror Pond